Sheep: Characteristics

-Sheep have good hearing, and are sensitive to noise when being handled.
+Sheep have good hearing, and are sensitive to noise.
 Sheep have horizontal slit-shaped pupils, with excellent peripheral vision; with visual fields of about 270° to 320°, sheep can see behind themselves without turning their heads.
 Many breeds have only short hair on the face, and some have facial wool (if any) confined to the poll and or the area of the mandibular angle; the wide angles of peripheral vision apply to these breeds.
 A few breeds tend to have considerable wool on the face; for some individuals of these breeds, peripheral vision may be greatly reduced by "wool blindness", unless recently shorn about the face.
 Sheep have poor depth perception; shadows and dips in the ground may cause sheep to baulk.
 In general, sheep have a tendency to move out of the dark and into well-lit areas, and prefer to move uphill when disturbed.
 Sheep also have an excellent sense of smell, and, like all species of their genus, have scent glands just in front of the eyes, and interdigitally on the feet.
 The purpose of these glands is uncertain, but those on the face may be used in breeding behaviors.
 The foot glands might also be related to reproduction, but alternative functions, such as secretion of a waste product or a scent marker to help lost sheep find their flock, have also been proposed.

 Comparison with goats

 Sheep and goats are closely related: both are in the subfamily Caprinae.
 However, they are separate species, so hybrids rarely occur and are always infertile.
 A hybrid of a ewe and a buck (a male goat) is called a sheep-goat hybrid, known as geep.
-Visual differences between sheep and goats include the beard of goats and divided upper lip of sheep.
+Visual differences between sheep and goats include the beard of goats and divided upper lip (philtrum) of sheep.
 Sheep tails also hang down, even when short or docked, while the short tails of goats are held upwards.
 Also, sheep breeds are often naturally polled (either in both sexes or just in the female), while naturally polled goats are rare (though many are polled artificially).
 Males of the two species differ in that buck goats acquire a unique and strong odor during the rut, whereas rams do not.